 After just two seasons at Juventus, Higuain was loaned out to Milan as part of the deal which brought Leonardo Bonucci back.
-Just six months later he's on the move again, joining Chelsea on loan to try and solve their striker crisis.
+Just six months later he was on the move again, joining Chelsea.

 8) Cristiano Ronaldo - Manchester United to Real Madrid (£80m, 2009)

 Nothing which costs £80m can be described as a bargain, but this will go down as one of the greatest transfers ever despite the extortionate price.
 Cristiano Ronaldo arrived at Real Madrid as one of the best players in the world and left having established himself as one of the best players of all time.